Hybrid Cloud Automation

 Share this:

-With the pace that digital transformation is taking place, new technologies and capabilities are becoming available at a rate that far surpasses the speed at which IT teams can support them.
+With the pace at which digital transformation is taking place, new technologies and capabilities are becoming available at a rate that far surpasses the speed at which IT teams can support them.
 At the same time, end users are eager to consume new network services in a variety of ways, including via IT systems like ServiceNow, as part of CI/CD pipelines, or as part of a self-service, Network-as-a-Service (NaaS) model.

 1. Exposure